 src=”https://www.housewivesoffrederickcounty.com/wp-content/uploads/2019/10/WW-Veggie-Quinoa-Pilaf.png” alt=”WW Veggie Quinoa Pilaf: An Easy, Good For You Side Dish” width=”600″ height=”900″ />

-This Weight Watchers Veggie Quinoa Pilaf is made with diced zucchini, corn kernels and a deliciously tasty, fresh honey lemon butter!
+This Weight Watchers Quinoa Salad is made with diced zucchini, corn kernels and a deliciously tasty, fresh honey lemon butter!

 What Does Quinoa Taste Like?

 Quinoa tastes very similar to rice, which is why I love it so much!

 I could eat rice every day, but I try to limit it because most varieties have levels of arsenic in them.